 Several factors determine the total cost of your gastric balloon procedure.
 Let’s take a look at some of these factors.

-Type of gastric balloon
+Type of gastric balloons available

 Training, specialization, and expertise of your medical team